Build your ultimate garden no matter where you live! Find inspiration with these creative up cycled planter ideas!

 No kidding, but the goat manure is the best addition I’ve ever included in my garden!

-And since I’m keeping it simple this year, I filled the beds with a variety of tomatoes, peppers, and herbs from my favorite place to order seeds and transplants, Seed Savers Exchange.
+And since I’m keeping it simple this year, I filled the beds with a variety of tomatoes, peppers, and herbs from my favorite place to order seeds from High Mowing Seeds, and transplants from Azure Standard.

 We are working with limited spaces this growing season, so I worked on planting things that I love and do well together.